Sambhaji Maharaj Biography- Thrilling History

 As he was very close to winning the battle.
 But he urgently needed to go back to Raigad Fort for a counter-attack.

-After that, remaining Maratha troops failed to succeed in that mission.
+After that, the remaining Maratha troops failed to succeed in that mission.
 Two battles as this battle was the only campaign in the History of Sambhaji Maharaj in which he wasn’t completely succeeded.

 There were only two battles that he ever failed during his lifetime.
 That battles are: